 The immune response consistently adapts through a remarkable communication process that depends upon trillions of unique proteins, enzymes and receptors.
-These factors allow it to steadily acclimate to the never ending alterations in its environment to give the body the best chance for survival.
-Healthy immunity is dependent upon balance between its own super regulatory systems and optimal coordination between the trillions of important compounds.
+These factors allow it to steadily acclimate to the never-ending alterations in its environment to give the body the best chance for survival.
+Healthy immunity is dependent upon a balance between its own super regulatory systems and optimal coordination between the trillions of important compounds.

 Th1 and Th2 Portions of the Immune System:

 T- helper (Th) cells are a critical part of the immune system.
 They are a type of white blood cell called lymphocyte that recognize foreign particles and pathogens and initiate an immune response.
 Th Cells produce cytokines which are immune messenger proteins that are responsible for carrying out the biological effects of the immune system.